-What is Encoder?
+What is Encoder in AI?

 Giselle Knowledge Researcher,